What Fixes are Mandatory After a Home Inspection?

 • Property security issues – Homes must be reasonably secure in order to qualify for a loan through the FHA.
 For example, certified home inspectors will check to make sure that all windows open, close, and lock properly.

 • Structural soundness issues – The condition of the foundation, roof, attics, and crawl spaces are all important matters of concern for FHA-backed loans.
-Additionally, the structure must be free of active termite infestations at the time of sale.
+Additionally, the structure must be free of active termite infestations and structural defects at the time of sale.

 Meanwhile, VA loans have their own standards, known as “Minimum Property Requirements.”4 The included requirement